Cloudy water blocking the view of your fish?

 And don’t worry, it doesn’t contain any nitrates and phosphates – many aquarists use this water clarifier as part of their regular maintenance schedule.

 As always, when adding any chemical to your tank, follow the instructions closely and keep an eye on your water parameters!

 Water clarifiers are a quick and affordable solution to some causes of cloudy water, particularly sediments and loose sand.

 If you don’t fix the cause of your cloudy water, you will be stuck in a cycle of consistently adding a water clarifier every time it returns.

 I highly recommend fixing the problem and only using a water clarifier as a last resort.

-If you are looking for other products to fix your cloudy water problem, I personally recommend a fine filter like a diatom filter for physical objects like sand or a UV sterilizer for living things like bacterial bloom or green water algae.
+If you are looking for other products to fix your cloudy water problem, I personally recommend a fine filter media like a polishing pad for physical objects like sand or a UV sterilizer for living things like bacterial bloom or algae that turn your water green.